Middle School Curriculum

 Pre-Algebra Advanced (Course 2 & 3):

-Prerequisite: A year-long grade of 90% or higher in the prior grade-level math course, meets or exceeds benchmark score on placement test, high MAP Growth math scores, and teacher recommendation.
+Prerequisite: A grade of 93% or higher in prior math course, meets or exceeds benchmark score on placement test, high MAP Growth math scores, and teacher recommendation.

-Students placed in Algebra Readiness will continue to learn skills that set them up for future success in Algebra I. Major areas of emphasis include linear equations and functions, geometric shapes, and data analysis.
-This course builds and expands upon pre-algebra concepts and introduces foundational algebraic concepts.
-The course moves at a slower pace to allow more time for students to thoroughly grasp concepts.
-(Algebra Readiness is only offered in our middle school program.)
+8th Grade Only.
+Algebra Readiness serves as the third course of three in the middle school mathematics sequence to prepare students for high school Algebra 1.
+Major areas of emphasis include linear equations and functions, geometric shapes, and data analysis.
+This course builds and expands upon pre-algebra concepts and introduces foundational algebra concepts.
+The course moves at a slower pace to allow sufficient time for students to thoroughly grasp these concepts.
+In the transition to algebra, attention shifts from arithmetic operations to the application of the properties of these operations; all work revolves around the process of solving a problem.
+Algebra Readiness is only offered in the middle school program.

 Algebra 1:

-Prerequisite: Completion of Pre-Algebra with grade of 90% or higher OR Pre-Algebra Advanced/Honors with a grade of 83% or higher, meets or exceeds benchmark score on placement test, high MAP Growth math scores, and teacher recommendation.
+Prerequisite: Completion of Pre-Algebra with a grade of 90% or higher and completion of Algebra Readiness summer work or summer school OR Pre-Algebra Advanced with a grade of 83% or higher, meets or exceeds benchmark score on placement test, high MAP Growth math scores, and teacher recommendation.

 Algebra 1 Advanced: